Config as Code (opslevel.yml)

 will be locked.

-As shown in the image below, to tell whether a service or repository is managed by opslevel.yml
+As shown in the image below, to tell whether a component or repository is managed by opslevel.yml

 , you can look for a lock icon on the respective information page.